Simulating Human-like Daily Activities with Desire-driven Autonomy: Experiment

 \subsection{Environment}

 Our main experimental environment is the indoor environment, which consists of a house with four rooms—a kitchen, living area, bedroom, and bathroom—inhabited by a character named Alice.
 Alice has a detailed profile reflecting her priorities and characteristics across the 11 desire dimensions.
 The house is fully enclosed, and various items are distributed across the rooms to meet Alice's needs, creating a comprehensive setting for testing agent behavior.
 The agent's primary goal is to live comfortably and fulfill its desires by interacting with the available items.
 Additional details on the setup can be found in the Appendix~\ref{app:background}.
 We also introduced a multi-agent social setting at a simulated outdoor environment, Central Park (See Appendix~\ref{app:outdoor}).
-This environment hosts a lively “Enjoy Your Life” party featuring diverse facilities and activities.
-We added two background agents (See Appendix~\ref{app:NPCs} in this environment, providing agents with opportunities to address higher-level desires, especially desires related to social activities.
+This scenario involves a lively ``Enjoy Your Life'' party featuring diverse facilities and activities.
+We added two background agents (See Appendix~\ref{app:NPCs}, providing agents with opportunities to address higher-level desires, especially desires related to social activities.
 This scenario enables us to validate the scalability of our framework in handling complex, dynamic, and socially rich environments.

 We compare our Desire-Driven Agent with 3 baselines: ReAct~(\cite{yaoreact}) agent reasons before taking actions; LLMob~(\cite{wang2024largelanguagemodelsurban}) generates activity plans by extracting motivations from the profile and producing the most likely activities accordingly; BabyAGI~(\cite{babyagi}) maintains a prioritized task list and selects the next activity based on priority.
 To evaluate the effectiveness of the specific designs made for D2A, desire states \(D^t\) are not provided to the baseline agents.
 Instead, they are given the goal, profile, or more descriptive habits (Appendix~\ref{app:habits}) generated by the profile according to their respective methods.
 As a reference for human behavior, we also include a human-controlled agent, where the player is given the same desired value provided to the D2A.
-For all the four agent-based methods, we used LLaMA3.1-70B as the default backbone model for both the agents and the environment controller.
-We also conducted experiments on a stronger backbone model Qwen2.5-72B~\citep{qwen2.5} to discuss how the capacity of large language models affects the performance of D2A.
+For all four agent-based methods, we used LLaMA3.1-70B as the default backbone model for both the agents and the environment controller.